Ii antigen system: I and i antigens

 Adult red blood cells express I antigen abundantly.
 Developing fetuses and newborns express i antigen until around 13-20 months after birth, when I antigen starts to be expressed instead.
 Like ABH antigens, which make up the ABO blood group, I and i antigens are not restricted to the red blood cell membrane, but are found on most human cells and in body fluids such as saliva.

 The I and i antigens are carbohydrate structures composed of repeating units of N-acetyllactosamine (LacNAc), and are located on the interior of structures carrying ABH and Lewis antigens.
 LacNAc repeats are made by the enzymes B3GNT1 and B4GALT1.
 The i antigen is made of linear repeats, while the structure of the I antigen is branched.
 Unlike most other blood groups, the two antigens are not encoded by different alleles; rather, I-branching enzyme converts i antigen to I antigen by adding branches.
 The gene encoding I-branching enzyme is located on chromosome 6.

+Clinical diagnostic

+Clinical testing in patient care for Ii antigens follows published minimum quality and operational requirements, similar to red cell genotyping for any of the other recognized blood group systems.
+Molecular analysis can identify gene variants (alleles) that may affect Ii antigens expression on the red cell membrane.